japila-books/apache-spark-internals/docs/shuffle/ShuffleManager.md

   dependency: ShuffleDependency[K, V, C]): ShuffleHandle
 ----

-Registers a shuffle (by the given shuffleId and xref:rdd:ShuffleDependency.adoc[ShuffleDependency]) and returns a xref:shuffle:spark-shuffle-ShuffleHandle.adoc[ShuffleHandle]
+Registers a shuffle (by the given shuffleId and rdd:ShuffleDependency.md[ShuffleDependency]) and returns a shuffle:spark-shuffle-ShuffleHandle.md[ShuffleHandle]

-Used when ShuffleDependency is xref:rdd:ShuffleDependency.adoc#shuffleHandle[created] (and registers with the shuffle system)
+Used when ShuffleDependency is rdd:ShuffleDependency.md#shuffleHandle[created] (and registers with the shuffle system)

 == [[shuffleBlockResolver]] Getting ShuffleBlockResolver